idealo/mongodb-slow-operations-profiler/README.md

 ```
 This example configuration defines first the `collector` running as a replica set consisting of 3 members on hosts "myCollectorHost_member[1|2|3]" on port 27017, using the collection "slowops" of database "profiling".
 Both `adminUser` and `adminPw` are empty because the mongodb instance runs without authentication.
 If mongod runs with authentication, the user must exist for the admin database with role "root".

 After the definition of the collector follow the databases to be profiled.
 In this example, there are only two entries.
-However, keep in mind that the application will **resolve all members** of a replica set (even if only 1 member has been defined) respectively all shards and its replica set members of a whole cluster.
+However, keep in mind that the application will **resolve all members** of a replica set (even if only 1 member has been defined) respectively all shards and its replica set members of a whole mongodb cluster.

 Fields of `profiled` entries explained:

 * `enabled` = whether collecting has to be started automatically upon (re)start of the application
-* `label` = just a label in order to be able to filter or sort on it
+* `label` = a label of the database system in order to be able to filter, sort and group on it
 * `hosts` = an array of members of the same replica set, or just a single host, or a mongo router
 * `ns` = an array of the namespaces to be collected in the format of `databaseName.collectionName`.
 The placeholder `*` may be used instead of `collectionName` to collect from all collections of the given database.
 * `adminUser`= if authentication is enabled, name of the user for database "admin" having role "root"